 A way to keep improving is this: with every new piece you want to create, have a look at your last one.
 Take note of what you liked, now take note of what you didn’t like.
 Of the things you didn’t like, make it your goal to improve on that with your new piece.

-Keep yourself in a positive mindset and only compare your current works to your past works.
 Everyone has different levels of experience.
 What matters is your own personal improvement over time.

 Learning to look at a monitor while your hand is drawing on your tablet can be a challenge.
 I recommend an exercise called blind contour drawing which will help strengthen hand / eye co-ordination.